melohub-xbit/PluginLive-BrightGradients-main/README.md

 ## 🌟 Project Overview

-CommSense is an innovative communication analysis tool that revolutionizes how individuals and professionals understand and improve their communication skills through immersive, AI-powered insights.
+Eloquence is an innovative communication analysis tool that revolutionizes how individuals and professionals understand and improve their communication skills through immersive, AI-powered insights.

 ### Team BrightGradients